Golang Database Library Orm Example - List

 type out all the field names.

-const List = "SELECT * FROM users LIMIT 30 OFFSET 0;"
+const list = "SELECT * FROM users LIMIT 30 OFFSET 0;"

 func (r *database) List(ctx context.Context) (users []*UserResponse, err error) {